Artem Yachmennikov: Biography

 In 2008, Yachmennikov went back to Russia.
 From 2008 until 2011, he performed as the first soloist at the Bolshoi Theatre in Moscow.
 His teacher during this time was an honored artist of Russia, Boris Akimov.
 At the Bolshoi, he performed in many classical and modern ballets: Les Sylphides (Poet), Symphony in C (George Balanchine), Serenade (George Balanchine), and Russian Seasons (Alexei Ratmansky).

 In 2009, Yachmennikov participated in the Korea International Ballet Competition, winning a silver medal.
 He also performed as a guest-principal dancer in the ballet Swan Lake (Prince Siegfried) at the Lithuanian National Opera and Ballet Theatre.

 Yachmennikov participated in many gala-concerts in Europe, Ukraine, China, South America and Japan.

 In 2010, Yachmennikov accepted an invitation from the San Francisco Ballet and performed there as a principal dancer from 2010 until 2011.

-Other ballets from his repertoire included: Giselle (Albrecht), The Nutcracker (Prince, Snow King) by Helgi Tomasson, and Symphony in C (George Balanchine).
+Other ballets from his repertoire include: Giselle (Albrecht), The Nutcracker (Prince, Snow King) by Helgi Tomasson, and Symphony in C (George Balanchine).
 Unfortunately, his career was interrupted because of a serious injury to his ankle, suffered while rehearsing a new ballet.
 After undergoing surgery, he returned and danced as a guest artist in theaters around the world.
 He collaborated with the Charity Fund of Maris Liepa, led by Andris Liepa, and performed in a world tour with his project Russian Seasons, dancing in Scheherazade (Golden Slave), Cleopatra/Ida Rubinstein (Robert de Montesquiou), choreographed by Patrick de Bana, and The Firebird (Ivan-Tsarevich).

 Yachmennikov was invited to perform at the premiere of the Primorsky Theatre of Ballet and Opera in Vladivostok and an author's ballet, 14 Symphony, was choreographed by A. Akhmetov especially for him.

 Throughout his career, Yachmennikov worked with choreographers such as Natalia Makarova, Hans van Manen, Rudi van Dantzig, John Neumeier, Peter Wright, Alexei Ratmansky, William Forsythe, Patrick de Bana and Francesco Ventriglia.
 His partners included Svetlana Zakharova, Ilze Liepa, Sofiane Sylve, Yuanyuan Tan, Igone de Jongh, Larissa Lezhnina, Maria Alexandrova, and Maria Abashova.